-A Designated Ground is a sports ground with a capacity of more than 10,000 spectators or in the case of Premiership or Football League a ground accomodating more than 5,000 spectators.
+This is a sports ground with a capacity of more than 10,000 spectators or in the case of Premiership or Football League a ground accomodating more than 5,000 spectators.

-A Regulated Stand is any covered stand that holds 500 or more spectators either seated or standing.
+This is any covered stand that holds 500 or more spectators either seated or standing.

 There are two forms of safety certificates:

-- General Safety Certificate issued for the use of a sports ground for a specified activity, or activities, for an indefinite period
+- General Safety Certificate issued for the use of a sports ground for a specified activity, or activities, for an indefinite period.

-- Special Safety Certificate issued for the use of a sports ground for a specified activity or activities on a specified occasion or occasions
+- Special Safety Certificate issued for the use of a sports ground for a specified activity or activities on a specified occasion or occasions.

 To be eligible for a safety certificate, you must comply with the terms and conditions of a certificate.

-A summary of the regulation relating to this licence can be found here: http://www.opsi.gov.uk/si/si2009/uksi_20090373_en_1
+A summary of the regulation relating to this licence can be found on the legislation.gov website.

 Application Evaluation Process

-If you fail to provide the requested information within the specified time the application will be deemed to have been withdrawn.
+If you fail to provide the information within the specified time the application will be deemed to have been withdrawn.

-Safety of Sports Grounds Team will consider if the applicant is in a position to comply with the terms and conditions of the certificate.
+We will consider if the applicant is in a position to comply with the terms and conditions of the certificate.
 The team will then send a copy of an application for a safety certificate to:

-Your Right of Appeal
+Your right of appeal

 Making a complaint